-Candlestick charts are widely used types by professional traders and have grown in popularity through the late 20th century and into the 21st century.
-While these candlestick formations are popular and particularly useful in current financial markets, the history of candlestick charts goes back many centuries, to Japan.
-Candlestick charts were originally created back in the 18th Century by Munehisa Homma, who was a Japanese rice merchant in the Dojima Rice futures market in Osaka, Japan.
+Candlestick charts are widely used by professional traders and have grown in popularity through the late 20th century and into the 21st century.
+But their history dates way back to the 18th century Japan, when they were originally created by Munehisa Homma, a rice merchant in Osaka’s Dojima Rice futures market.

-Homma realised that by recording the open, close, the high and the low of the market price each day and drawing these as charts, he was able to successfully forecast future price movements.
-Munehisa Homma was so effective in using his candlestick patterns and charts to trade rice, he became extremely rich and powerful, accumulating a fortune of $100 billion in today’s money.
+Homma realised that by recording the open, close, high and low of the market price each day and drawing these as charts, he was able to successfully forecast future price movements.
+So effective was he in using his candlestick patterns and charts to trade rice, that he eventually accumulated a fortune of $100 billion in today’s money.

 This is reason enough to respect these candlestick charts and patterns.
-In addition, many successful traders use candlestick charts today because they deliver dependable and accurate trading signals.
-These patterns can help improve your trading strategy and also help improve your profits.
+Many successful traders use candlestick charts today because they deliver dependable and accurate trading signals.
+These patterns can help improve your trading strategy and your potential to earn.